 Reviews run to both at once, give or take the lonely gatekeepers of Western civilization, about whom the less said the better.
 Critics duly note the hype and blandness, before moving quickly and downright ingeniously to the defense.
 One notes that plenty of museum artists lack the profundity of a Rembrandt.
 Another compares the walls of color and the use of assistants to Sol LeWitt—while another argues that, when it comes to "visual interest," Hirst could have done worse, like Christo with The Gates.
 Besides, the critic adds, if the dots display "unevenness," and most are just plain "very bad," one can always pick and choose.
 The Web has run much the same course as the pros, from questioning whether proper art can rely on assistants to the largest outpouring of Facebook links and images that I have ever seen.

 The defenses hardly bother to describe the work, but one can see why.
 It is not easy to know what to praise or to condemn when so little is going on, deliberately so at that.
 Sure, one can move between paintings as large as Abstract Expressionist murals to as small as miniatures—or from circular designs almost like Op Art to a few bare circles more than a meter apiece, like Minimalism.
 One can move from a big room on 22nd Street, to arrangements by series on 24th Street, to several floors uptown that give one the flattering sense of penetrating more and more exclusive spaces.
-But connoisseurship is beside the point.
+But connoisseurship is beside the point, just as with more politically savvy dot paintings by Sarah Morris.
 Everyone will have favorites, because there is no accounting for taste, and because the human brain always finds patterns in randomness.

 The defenses are not only excuses, but lame ones at that.
 Finding Hirst better than artists one dislikes does not help, and Christo deserves better anyway, even past his prime.
 Yes, Central Park outshines his glossy orange—just as the American west looks more than glorious enough without his wonderful Valley Curtain (or indeed apart from Robert Smithson's Spiral Jetty)—but so what?
 The rippling gates and curtains draw on the visual splendor of their surroundings, and the combination creates a collaborative work beyond Hirst's wildest dreams.
 As for LeWitt, he manages to derive chaotic outcomes from strict directions, while Hirst derives predictable outcomes from lack of direction.
 LeWitt also somehow spins artistic control into an assault on the whole idea of authenticity, while Hirst steps away from the canvas to play the star.